veryphatic/directus-webcam-capture-interface/README.md

 Webcam Capture Interface is a [Directus](https://directus.io) extension to capture one or more images using a device webcam.

 - Uses `Multiple files` field
-- Capture images using a webcam
+- Capture images from a live webcam
 - Basic image metadata input fields capture and editing (`name` and `description`)
+- UI to request camera permissions
+- previous camera selection stored to localstorage
+- Live and saved UI
-- User configuration options
+- User configurable options
   - Root folder - set the default folder for image uploads
   - Camera dimensions - set the device image resolution